Tejas-Sakpal/calendar_system/README.md

 ### Additional Notes:

-- Make sure you update the database credentials (username and password) in the `settings.py` file and in the readme file.
+- Make sure you update the database credentials (username and password) in the `settings.py` file.
-- This file assumes that your Django project and app are set up with the default directory structure.
-If you have different paths, adjust the instructions accordingly.